LafeLabs/freebooks/README.md

 Turn on the pi click through all the things, put it on the wifi network.

-## Install Apache and PHP so that geometron can run

 Open a command prompt(black link on menu bar) and type: